7 Questions that Every Young Wannabe Entrepreneur Must Ask Himself or Herself

 As an entrepreneur, you should ask yourself – are you serving a need?
 Are you providing value to your customers – solving a problem, making things easier for them, fulfilling a strong requirement or need – enough for your customer to happily part with their valuable money for your products or services?
 Your customers have certain problems.
 Can you solve some of those problems?
-Your success as an entrepreneur depends on that.
+Your success as a Wannabe Entrepreneur depends on that.

 Are you prepared for any eventuality?

 Do you have a well thought out strategy?
 Are you a strategist who plans methodically, does extensive research and knows exactly how to react to a certain situation?
 Many things happen in a business that catch a small entrepreneur by surprise.
 Your business partner may quit on you, your supplier may miss a delivery, a customer may not be satisfied with your product.
 The young entrepreneur should always expect the unexpected and have a plan to deal with it.

 Are you a disciplined person?

 Being an entrepreneur creates a considerable demand on your time and financial resources.
 There is no way for you to handle the great stress if you don’t have a proper time management and financial management in place.
 You must budget your work, always exercise great control.
 And always stick to a schedule, don’t wait till the last minute of a deadline to finish your work.
 Start early and finish well.